Page Nav

 Essay on river water

-We very well know that field or any agriculture area under cultivation has to be plowed before sowing seeds into it.
-But have you ever h...
+Essay on River Water - We very well know that a field or any agricultural area under cultivation has to be plowed before sowing seeds into...

-We very well know that field or any agriculture area under cultivation has to be plowed before sowing seeds into it.
+We very well know that a field or any agricultural area under cultivation has to be plowed before sowing seeds into it.

 But have you ever heard about plowing the river path itself?

-This innovative but fruitful attempt took place at village “Damarkheda” near Shahada, Maharashtra (India).
+This innovative but fruitful attempt took place at the village “Damarkheda” near Shahada, Maharashtra (India).

 Let us describe this effort in the form narrative story.
-The village “Damarkheda” is situated on the bank of river “Gomai” a seasonable river that flows in monsoon until the end of the winter season.
-The river originates from M.P, flows through Satpura ranges, and finally meets the river “Tapi”, the place is well known as “Kashi” of south India.
+The village “Damarkheda” is situated on the bank of the river “Gomai”, a seasonal river that flows in monsoon until the end of the winter season.
+The river originates from M.P., flows through Satpura ranges, and finally meets the river “Tapi”, the place is well known as “Kashi” of South India.

-The villagers were largely dependent on well water because agriculture was their main profession. but besides the fact that the river “Gomai” was flowing adjacently, their wells were completely dry.
-Even in search of water they bored down deep up to 500 feet or more but could not find water.
-This fact horrified them and it was hard to believe that their wells and bores were waterless even in the vicinity of the flowing river.
+The villagers were largely dependent on well water because agriculture was their main profession.
+But besides the fact that the river “Gomai” was flowing adjacent, their wells were completely dry.
+Even in search of water, they bored down deep up to 500 feet or more, but could not find water.
+This fact horrified them, and it was hard to believe that their wells and bores were waterless even in the vicinity of the flowing river.

 Then the well-known personality came into the picture.
-He is Mr. Patil, M.Sc(Agri), and was well aware of the drastic situation which villagers were facing.
-Then he decided to help and promised them the firm solution.
-He used his knowledge of agriculture, did all intense research of river flow, the structure of the soil in the path, condition of river banks, and after 4-5 months came up with a solid solution.
+He is Mr. Patil, M.Sc(Agri), and was well aware of the drastic situation that villagers were facing.
+Then he decided to help and promised them a firm solution.
+He used his knowledge of agriculture, did extensive research on river flow, the structure of the soil in the path, the condition of the river banks, and after 4-5 months, came up with a solid solution.

-What was his solution: He gathered all the villagers including the "sarpanch" (Head person of the village) of the village and said," Let us plow the river path up to 4 km of an area adjacent to the village in May."Because the river was seasonable and remains dry in the summer.
-All the villagers were very much surprised because they never heard about plowing the river path.
+What was his solution: He gathered all the villagers including the "sarpanch" (Head person of the village) of the village and said," Let us plow the river path up to 4 km of an area adjacent to the village in May."Because the river was seasonal and remained dry in the summer.
+All the villagers were very much surprised because they had never heard about plowing the river path.
 But Mr. Patil assured them and asked them to bring their tractors.
-Then up to length 4 km and 2-3 feet depth, they plowed the river path in about a month.
-And as soon as the first monsoon came in July and river started flowing, and surprisingly on the very next day, their wells and borewells were flooded with water.
+Then, up to a length of 4 km and 2-3 feet deep, they plowed the river path in about a month.
+And as soon as the first monsoon came in July and the river started flowing, and surprisingly on the very next day, their wells and borewells were flooded with water.

-Conclusion: India has many seasonable rivers and a large part of the population is settled adjacent to banks of such rivers.
+Conclusion: India has many seasonal rivers, and a large part of the population is settled adjacent to the banks of such rivers.
 And many villages may be facing the same problem of water shortage.
-If such honest efforts are done like plowing nearby rivers, seasonable rivers, or ponds in a dry period, it would definitely maximize the rate of percolation and infiltration, which will ensure them about the availability of water throughout the whole year for agriculture or drinking water.
-But to achieve this they must not depend upon govt. authorities, rather they should unite themselves as combined efforts are done by the villagers of “Damarkheda” under the experienced authority like Mr. Patil.
+If such honest efforts are done like plowing nearby rivers, seasonal rivers, or ponds in a dry period, it would definitely maximize the rate of percolation and infiltration, which will ensure the availability of water throughout the whole year for agriculture or drinking water.
+But to achieve this, they must not depend upon the government. authorities, rather they should unite themselves as combined efforts are done by the villagers of “Damarkheda” under the experienced authority, like Mr. Patil.

-For our recreational and entertainment, we have created fictitious characters like superman, iron man, spider man or batman whose main concern is to overcome imaginary evil forces and save our planet.
-We need many real characters like waterman, Greenman, solar man, windman, or global cooling- man in the same pattern.
-We can name them anything but they would conquer all the existing evil forces and protect our beautiful planet, the earth.
+For our recreational and entertainment, we have created fictitious characters like Superman, Iron Man, Spider-Man man or Batman whose main concern is to overcome imaginary evil forces and save our planet.
+We need many real characters like waterman, Greenman, solar man, windman, or global cooling man in the same pattern.
+We can name them anything, but they would conquer all the existing evil forces and protect our beautiful planet, the Earth.

 No comments